 The White Rock – Spring Mountain Conservation Estate is of high cultural significance to the Indigenous Ugarapul people.
-White Rock, a large sandstone rock formation referred to as Nugum or Boogun (meaning dog) is an important area for women’s business.
+White Rock, a large sandstone rock formation referred to as Nugum or Boogun (meaning dog) was an important area for women’s business.

-The area was also taken over as a rifle range in 1912 and used for military training in World War I, World War II and Vietnam with remains of gun pits and bunkers still present today.
+The area was taken over as a rifle range in 1912 and used for military training in World War I, World War II and Vietnam, with remains of gun pits and bunkers still present today.

-I cannot imagine how the Indigenous women felt having their special place being used for war practice by thousands of men.
+I cannot imagine how Indigenous women felt having their special place being used for war practice by thousands of men.
 It is ironic though that this activity actually protected the area from being logged.
-Ammunition remains embedded in trees making it too dangerous to mill.
+Ammunition remains embedded in trees, making it too dangerous to mill.
 In fact, there are still signs today which warn of unexploded ammunition in the area and hikers are advised not to stray off tracks.
 Unlike the surrounding region which has been turned into industrial, residential or farming land, White Rock remains protected from development.

 I’ve walked there often as it’s convenient to where I live and I also feel drawn to the big rock itself.
 I sit quietly under a rock overhang or inside a cave mouth and think about the gatherings of Indigenous women who have been there over the years.
 Only recently I discovered that I have Indigenous relatives around my age whom I have never met.